ramialkaro/asmr-music-player/README.md

 # ASMR-Music Player Readme

 Welcome to ASMR-Music Player, a unique music player application developed with ReactJS and TailwindCSS.
-This innovative music player not only lets you enjoy your favorite tunes but also integrates ASMR sounds for a relaxing listening experience.
+This innovative music player not only lets you enjoy your favorite tunes.

 ## YouTube link